Zywave/booster/src/_areas/application-framework/components/shell.md

 ## Multi-profile support

-Zywave Shell, by default, will support the type of the active profile of the currently authenticated user of your application.
+Zywave Shell, by default, will support the active profile type of the currently authenticated user of your application.

 If your application can support multiple types of profiles, you can include them in Zywave Shell's `switch-profile-type-codes` attribute.
 This instructs Zywave Shell on how to construct actions for a user to take in order to switch from one profile to another, in the case where they have multiple profiles.